 The basic story on Rick and Morty is about family.
 Morty is a young boy living with his parents, Jerry and Beth, along with his sister, Summer, when his grandfather returns to live with the family and repair his relationship with his daughter.
 Grandpa Rick happens to be a mad scientist, and the smartest man in the Universe, and he begins taking Morty on intergalactic adventures that turn the family's lives upside down, and open blow Morty's mind completely open.
 Along the way, the pair overthrow governments, destroy and recreate civilizations, and break laws of society, morality and nature.

 Season three saw several episodes that continued stories that have spanned multiple seasons.
 One key episode, The Ricklantis Mixup, focused on the continuing saga of "Evil Morty", and his rise to power within the central Citadel of Ricks and Mortys throughout the Universe.
 The end of season three, The Rickchurian Mortydate, saw the Smith family reunite against Rick after overcoming the divisions he had caused to pull them apart.
 Through it all, Summer has developed as a deeper character who goes on adventures with Grandpa Rick as well, and has been an instrumental hero at unexpected times.

 What to expect in Season 4?

 Rick and Morty's creators have been known to throw in quick asides or red herrings in the past, so we shouldn't take too much from this trailer.
-However, during the video we see the entire Smith family along with Mr. Meeseeks, Mr. Poopy Butthole, and new characters like Chachi.
-Beyond that, don't assume that what you see here will be key plot points for all the new episodes.
+Beyond the entire Smith family, we pretty much just see fighting action and jokes.
+While the trailer is fun, don't expect that we've learned much about what's to come in "The Other Five".